Commerce Bank Deposit Agreement & Disclosures

 Back to Top

 Check 21.
 You may not deposit any substitute check that has not previously been handled by a bank in the U.S. collection process, unless we enter into a written agreement with you to do so.
 This means that you cannot deposit a substitute check you create, or one that is created by another person, without such written agreement with us.
-If you do deposit such a substitute check, you will be responsible for any losses we sustain, and will defend and hold us harmless from any Check 21 Act warranty, indemnity or expedited re credit claim.
+If you do deposit such a substitute check, you will be responsible for any losses we sustain, and will defend and hold us harmless from any Check 21 Act warranty, indemnity or expedited re-credit claim.

 - Authorization to Pay Overdrafts and Deduct Fees from Government Benefit Check and Direct Deposits.
 If you make deposits of government benefits to your account, whether by check or direct deposit, including but not limited to, Social Security, SSI or veterans’ benefits, you understand and agree that once the funds are deposited they will be treated the same as any other funds in your account.
 This means that the funds may be applied to the payment of overdrafts and bank fees, including, but not limited to, NSF and overdraft fees, and maybe applied by setoff or security agreement to any indebtedness due to us.

 - Endorsements.
 We may accept for deposit any items payable to you or your order, even if they are not endorsed by you.
 We may supply any missing endorsement(s) for any item we accept for deposit or collection, and you warrant that all endorsements are genuine.

 To ensure that your deposited item is processed without delay, you must endorse it (sign it on the back) in a specific area.
-Your entire endorsement (whether a signature or a stamp) along with any other endorsement information (e.g. additional endorsements, ID information, driver’s license number) must fall within 1 1/2” of the “trailing edge” of a check.
-As you look at the front of a check, the “trailing edge” is the left edge.
-When you flip the check over, be sure to keep all endorsement information within 1.5 inches of the trailing edge.
+Your entire endorsement (whether a signature or a stamp) along with any other endorsement information (e.g. additional endorsements, ID information, driver’s license number) must fall within 1.5 inches of the check’s "trailing edge," which, as you look at the front of a check, is the left edge.
+When you flip the check over, you must keep all endorsement information within 1.5 inches of the trailing edge.
 You must confine the endorsement information to this area leaving the remaining blank space to be used for processing the check.
 You agree that you will indemnify, defend, and hold us harmless for any loss, liability, damage or expense that occurs because your endorsement, a prior endorsement or information you have printed on the back of the check obscures our endorsement.
 We may, but are not required to, refuse to accept a check whose back is unreasonably obscured.

 - Encoding and Endorsing.
 If you undertake to provide our endorsement or encode the amount on items deposited, you agree to adhere to any standards which are set forth in federal and state law.
-You are responsible for any damages to us caused by such endorsement or encoding.
+You are liable for any damages to us caused by such endorsement or encoding.

 - Items Returned.
 If a deposited item is returned to us by the bank on which it was drawn, we may accept that return and charge the item back against your account without regard to whether the other bank returned the item before its midnight deadline or otherwise finally paid the item.
 At our option and without prior notice to you, we have the right to pursue collection of previously dishonored items, including permitting a paying bank to hold an item beyond its midnight deadline in an attempt to recover payment.
 You waive presentment, notice of dishonor and protest, and agree that we have no obligation to notify you of any deposited item that is returned to us.
 Without prior notice to you, we may charge back any item at any time before final payment, whether returned or not.
 We may process a copy or other evidence of the returned item in lieu of the original.
-Unless prohibited by applicable law, if an item deposited to your account or cashed for you has been paid by the paying bank and that bank later returns the item to us due to an allegedly forged, unauthorized or missing endorsement, claim of alteration, encoding error or other problem which in its judgment justifies reversal of credit, we reserve the right to charge back the item to your account.
+If an item deposited to your account or cashed for you has been paid by the paying bank and that bank later returns the item to us due to an allegedly forged, unauthorized or missing endorsement, claim of alteration, encoding error or other problem which in its judgment justifies reversal of credit, we reserve the right to charge back the item to your account.

 - Foreign Currency.
 If we take an item payable in foreign currency for deposit or collection, you bear all exchange rate risk.
-We may not credit the item to your account until we receives the proceeds in U.S. dollars.
+We may not credit the item to your account until we receive the proceeds in U.S. dollars.
 Actual credit for deposits of, or payable in, foreign currency will be at the exchange rate in effect on final collection in U.S. dollars.

-- Federal Limitations on Withdrawals
+- Limitations on Withdrawals

 |Balance||We take the current balance from the end of the previous Business Day and subtract: